LostArrows27/anime-subtitle-player/README.md

 Todays:

+- [ ] Preview subtitle in image example with user setting
 - [ ] Synchrnization settings
 - [ ] Add Whisper Model AI to subtitle Synchronization
 - [ ] Auto Subtitle Generate with Whisper AI
+- [ ] Hover Translate by mazii API / other source
+- [ ] Apply setting when click "Save" button

 Other:

-- [ ] Preview Font based on current subtitle + video image frame
 - [ ] Add preview video and subtitle for user
 - [ ] Add error.tsx UI
 - [ ] Adding beside subtitle in fullscreen mode